 We expect our graduate students to participate in the Cogut Humanities Center at Brown University.
 The Center organizes events such as lecture series, symposia and conferences and also provides a number of fellowship opportunities to faculty and graduate students.

 Students are also encouraged to become engaged in the activities of the Sheridan Center for Teaching and Learning and to build strong teaching portfolios with the help of the Center and by availing themselves of departmental resources such as supervised teaching.

-Graduate students in their third or fourth years have the option to apply for a one- or two-semester stay at either the Humboldt University in Berlin or the University of Tübingen.
-In their application, they have to clearly state why their research would benefit from spending a semester in Berlin and who they have chosen as their mentor while staying at Humboldt University.
+Graduate students in their third or fourth years have the option to apply for a one-semester stay at the Humboldt University in Berlin.
+In their application, they must state clearly why their research would benefit from spending a semester in Berlin and whom they have chosen as their mentor while at the Humboldt University.
 A letter in support of the project from the mentor should accompany the application.

 The John D. Rockefeller, Jr. Library is the primary teaching and research library for the humanities at Brown.
 It has an excellent collection in German Studies and related fields of interest.
 Various other specialized collections are located in the John Hay Library, the Orwig Music Library, and the Art Slide Library.
 Brown University participates in a collaboration with other research libraries in the New England area so that faculty and students have access to any material they might need.